 All those aspects surely affect your coworking space economy.
 In fact, the best time to select a target audience for your coworking space is before even launching it, when you research the market and identify brand positioning.

-However, if your workspace is up and running and you feel like you missed something important for its growth and sustainability, it's never too late to work on polishing up.
+However, if your workspace is up and running and you feel like you missed something important for its growth and sustainability, it's never too late to make some improvements.
 From this article, you will learn what types of members come to coworking spaces, what they are looking for there, and how can you cater to the requirements of each audience.

 In earlier days coworking spaces were mostly occupied by freelancers and solopreneurs.
-However, as flexible workspace business is getting mature, hubs and centers population becomes more varied.
+However, as flexible workspace business is getting mature, their population becomes more varied.

 Let's start with the newest audience category that came in sight not so long ago but immediately became the one to pursue as the most stable and profitable.